 In the healthcare industry, patient data is considered sensitive and, as such, is subject to certain privacy and security requirements to ensure it remains confidential.
-Some employers may find themselves handling this protected health information (PHI) and could be required under federal law to handle that data in a specific way.
-It is important for all employers to understand the federal law known as HIPAA and how it applies (or doesn't apply) to them.
+Some employers may find themselves handling this protected health information (PHI) and could be required under federal law to manage that data in a specific way.
+All employers need to understand the federal law known as HIPAA and how it applies (or doesn’t apply) to them.

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that establishes privacy standards by which healthcare organizations are required to protect sensitive patient information.
-Since it was signed in 1996, HIPAA has been updated periodically to evolve alongside technology, adapting to include cybersecurity standards required of all "covered entities" and their business associates.
+Since its signing in 1996, HIPAA has been updated periodically to evolve alongside technology and has adapted to include cybersecurity standards required of all “covered entities” and their business associates.

 The HIPAA Privacy Rule is the section of the law that specifically relates to the confidential handling and transmission of patient healthcare data.
 Measures in the Privacy Rule include an enumeration of individuals’ rights under the law, such as how they can control and access their own healthcare information.

 Moreover, the Privacy Rule prescribes how healthcare organizations and other covered entities and business associates must handle protected health information.
-This includes requirements governing both process and technology; not only must protected health information be handled properly, but it must also be stored securely.
+This includes requirements that govern both process and technology; not only must protected health information be handled properly, but it must also be stored securely.

-Starkman said this includes information from paper files, digital files and machines and equipment that become outdated or are no longer in service.
+Starkman said this includes information from paper files, digital files, machines and pieces of equipment that become outdated or are no longer in service.

 “Those need to be disposed of in accordance with HIPAA guidelines,” he said.

-The stringent requirements included in HIPAA don't apply to all employers – just those that fall into a certain category.
+The stringent requirements set forth in HIPAA don’t apply to all employers — just those that fall into a particular category.

-The term "covered entities" refers to organizations that are required to comply with the rules set out under HIPAA.
-Covered entities include doctors' offices, hospitals, insurance companies, insurance plans and clearinghouses.
-The U.S. Department of Health and Human Services maintains a full list of covered entities on its website.
+The term “covered entities” refers to organizations that must comply with the rules set out under HIPAA.
+Covered entities include doctors’ offices, hospitals, insurance companies, insurance plans and clearinghouses.
+The U.S. Department of Health and Human Services maintains a complete list of covered entities on its website.